 How Do I Determine Whether We’re a Good Fit?

-That’s part of why I offer a 20 minute complimentary conversation.
+That’s part of why I offer a 20 minute complimentary consultation.
 I’ll ask you some questions about your health and wellness goals, the life constraints you’re working with, and the techniques you’ve tried before.
 Then, together with our conversation, we’ll decide whether it makes sense to go further.

 The other ways you can learn more about me and my style include signing up for my monthly newsletter, reading my blog posts, checking out my YouTube videos, and taking one of my Self-Study Programs.

 In the newsletter I frequently announce local talks / workshops, as well as webinars and special coaching programs as they’re being offered.